-Current System Status It is essential to keep the user informed about the current status happening on a site or app.
-If the users are not informed chances are that they will get annoyed and close the site or app.
+Current System Status, It is essential to keep the user informed about the current status happening on a site or app.
 Micro-interactions let the user know exactly what is going on, how long it will take the process to complete etc. Even failure messages can be humorous yet effective to retain the trust of the user.

-Tutorials.
-Nowadays, writing actionable and easy-to-follow blog post remains useful, but it is not enough in this fast-paced cyber age.
-Micro-interactions can help create a fun and interactive step-by-step tutorials for users to easily learn and engage with a product or service.
+Tutorials, writing actionable and easy-to-follow blog posts remains useful, but it is not enough in this fast-paced cyber age.
+Micro-interactions can help create fun and interactive step-by-step tutorials for users to easily learn and engage with a product or service.

 Humans, and even more the tech generations, want things instantly.
 Whenever a micro-interaction can provide that immediate gratification to end users, develop a good strategy around it and design to use it.

 Tips On Designing Micro-Interactions